NoelleTGS/osu-scorepost-generator/README.md

 ```
 python scorepostgenerator.py
 ```
+The first time you run the script (or if you haven't run it in a while), it will make you authenticate on the osu! website.

 ## Contributing
 I don't have a clue what I'm doing so pull requests are open if you notice any glaring flaws in my code.